Scott with sufing film maker Dick Hoole.

 Aged eighty, Scott Dillon grew up on Bondi Beach where his father was a member of the surf life saving club.
 Scott was spear fishing about five years before a younger Wally Gibbins entered the sport.

-For five dollars admission, Scott gives a personal commentary and guided tour of his museum.
+For five dollars admission, Scott gave a personal commentary and guided tour of his museum.
 Located just off the Pacific Highway, about 7 km north of Coffs Harbour.
 A pair of highway signs mark the exit.

 One internet story from Florida this week showed an aerial picture of one thousand sharks near a beach, yet sharks are supposed threatened with extinction.

+SHARK FINS.
 In many countries it is a fisheries law that fins can only be removed on the dock where the entire shark is to be processed.
 Victorians are great consumers of small shark (sold as ‘flake’).

 CROCODILE UNDERWATER in old CEYLON